Woman takes challenge over parts of mother and baby homes report

 Mary Harney says she is readily identifiable in the Commission of Investigation’s report as having been born at the Bessborough Home in Cork.

-A woman has been given permission by the High Court to brig an action aimed at quashing certain parts of the report of the Commission of Investigation into mother and baby homes.
+A woman has been given permission by the High Court to bring an action aimed at quashing certain parts of the report of the Commission of Investigation into mother and baby homes.

 Mary Harney (72), an advocate for the rights of victims of historic human rights abuses in Irish institutions, claims her statutory rights were breached by alleged failure to be given an opportunity to make submissions on the commission’s draft report before the final report was published.